manalinavale74/MyProject/README.md

 # MyProject
-This is my First Git Repository
+This is my First Git Repository.
+Autor - Manali Navale